 We evaluated internal controls and tested compliance with the federal program requirements, as applicable, for the County's major federal programs, which are listed in the Schedule of Findings and Questioned Costs section of the separate financial statement and single audit report.
-That report includes federal findings regarding internal controls and compliance with allowable costs, cash management, and suspension and debarment federal requirements.
 That report is available on our website, http://portal.sao.wa.gov/ReportSearch.